praekelt/django-link/README.rst

 #.
 Link to an ``object`` provided by the contenttype framework.

 #.
-Link to a pre-existing view.
+Link to a pre-existing view with configurable view params.

 To use include the link object in the context of your view and include the following code:
 ``{{ link.get_absolute_url  }}``